kkoskenvirta/RecipesLite/README.md

 ## Goals
 - Open recipe book without bloat from ads or blogs
 - Open for all users
-- SSO authenticatino
+- SSO authentication
-- Multiplatform
+- Multiplatform support

 ## Functionalities